 Demographics

 Finland is among the first welfare states in the world where a significant proportion of the population is aged.
-Aging population is and remains a big policy issue in Finland.
+Aging population, together with a declining birth rate and rising net immigration, are topical policy issues in Finland.
 [Please keep reading: article continues after data.]

-Most recently the Demographic Report (2021), commissioned by the Prime Minister’s Office, outlined policy advice for sustainable demographic development.
+The birth rate in Finland and across the world has fallen more rapidly than expected during this decade.
+Finland’s total fertility rate has declined since 2011, primarily because of decrease in first births.
+In October 2024, as part of its Population Policy Programme, the Finnish government published a report by Research Professor Anna Rotkirch identifying proposals to stop declining birth rate.
+Before that, a Demographic Report (2021) by the same author outlined policy advice for sustainable demographic development.
 Experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
 These recommendations are largely in line with reforms that are already underway in Finland.

 Reform of “robust and well-functioning” Finnish pension system underway